svenove/home-assistant-google-pollen/README.md

 Here is the code for one pollen type.
 You need to change the text to display for the various UPI-values and the entity you want to display.
+Note: to better fit narrow screens, I made my own scale for the 0-5 UPI.
+If you want to use the offical scale (like "very low", etc), you could simply set this as "secondary":
+`{{ states(entity) }}`
 ```yaml
 type: horizontal-stack
 title: Pollen